janeszelag/Newton/README.md

-# FastTrack
+# Newton
-(In progress) FastTrack help users track their intermittent fasting schedule.
-Built with a React front-end and a Node.js, Express, and Postgres API back-end.
+(In progress) Newton is a pinterest-like app for learners with focus on STEM topics.
+Allows learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.

+##Technical Stack
+- React front-end (React router)
+- Node.js & Express RESTful API back-end
+- PostgreSQL